deeper-cloud/support-site/src/content/questions/how-to-view-explore.md

-# How to View Data Graphs
+# How to view data graphs

+A way to view your data in a visually engaging format.

 ### Deeper BI's analytics are divided into two categories displayed on the upper-right side of the screen:
 - Overview